 Roses are beautiful flowers that have a fantastic range of scents.
 Roses with darker flowers or more petals allow more essential oils to evaporate, producing stronger fragrances.
 Some of the most fragrant roses include Fragrant Plum roses, Gertrude Jekyll roses, and Lady Emma Hamilton.

-For more, see our in-depth guide on whether you’ll see roses bloom in their first year, common causes of yellowing rose leaves, how to grow roses from seed, the best types of native North American roses, the best types of edible roses, rose plant deer resistance, how to plant climbing roses, when to fertilize roses, and whether roses are toxic to dogs and cats.
+For more, see our in-depth guide on whether you’ll see roses bloom in their first year, common causes of yellowing rose leaves, how to grow roses from seed, the best types of native North American roses, the best types of edible roses, rose plant deer resistance, how to plant climbing roses, when to fertilize roses, and whether roses are toxic to dogs.

 Edd is a budding content writer and gardener living in the United Kingdom.
 He has a bachelor's degree in Creative and Professional Writing and has written for several gardening publications online.
 He is passionate about nature and sustainability with a focus on gardening and wildlife.